translate/pootle/docs/features/characters.rst

 Anyone with admin rights for Pootle or for a specific language can adjust the special characters.

-To adjust the characters open the Special characters page accesssed via the admin dropdown in the navigation bar.
+To adjust the characters open the Special characters page accessed via the admin dropdown in the navigation bar.

 .. image:: ../_static/special_chars_access.png